leddoo/kibi/main.md

 - next steps:
+    - basic crates.
+        - single module.
+        - static name binding, unless functions are declared as `var fn`.
+        - basic type checking.
+            - and `var` validation.
+        - env:
+            - there's one env per module (so one env total for now).
+            - functions are tagged with their module, this can't be changed.
+            - an env isn't quite a map, but close. it prevents writes to imported & non-var symbols.
+        - kbtf.
     - debug info.
         - better source info (eg: `ast::Block::source`, `ast::Op1::op_source`).
+        - variable mapping.
+        - better runtime errors.
+    - proper maps.
+    - nominal structs, enums & traits.
+        - typeid.
+    - macros, modules, multithreading.
+        - yeah, kinda unnecessary atm.
+        - but getting these 3 to work together later sounds like a nightmare.
-    - debugging.
+    - error handling:

-- todo:
+        - try operator.
-    - value types:
+        - pcall.
     - `Gc` type, `new`.
         - implicit deref/inout with methods.
         - but pass without deref.
         - so `&*` to inout boxed value?
         - compiler could do implicit stuff if has types.
         - fix gc.
+    - debugging.
+    - ui.

+- todo: basic crates:
+    - compiler:
+        - ast:
+            - expr/stmt.
+            - item.
+            - module.
+        - basic sema:
+            - assign `ItemId`s and `NodeId`s.
+            - basic type checking.
+                - "sema info" index vec over node ids.
+                - no type table yet.
+                - we basically just have `Any` and `List<Any>` :D
+                - well, there's also `Float`, `String`, tuples, fns.
+                - and perhaps type variables.
+                - we'll just ignore/collect type errors for now.
+            - stuff:
+                - handle anon functions.
+                - names of fn expressions are only visible inside the function for recursion.
+                - `var` items are ordered.
+                - local decls can shadow item decls, even for items in the current function.
+                - linear source map seems useful (eventually).
+                    - don't need extra "file id".
+                    - can store line info, so source ranges are just byte offsets.
+                    - macro output can be serialized into that.
+                    - though we do want errors & completions in macro inputs at source level.
+                        - for debugging, we want the generated code to be available.
+                        - the inline view thing can still help, but not for code that's actually generated programmatically.
+        - crate format (kbtf).
+        - compile_crate api for now. can make more granular later.
-        - inout params.
+    - vm:
-        - later: cache "has Gc" for lists/tuples.
-    - proper maps.
+        - load crate.
+            - impl static binding:
+                - can't bind to other crates or host for now.
+            - runs the code.
-    - crates.
+            - multiple loaded crates.
-    - nominal structs & traits.
+                - each with their own env.

 - prev:
     - tuples.